-For the purchase scenario, item data is set up at:
+In the purchase scenario, item data is set up for these entities:

-- Sites SB and SC.
-At these sites, the oxygen masks are bought from local suppliers.
+- Sites SB and SC

-- Purchase offices SB and SC.
+- Purchase offices SB and SC

-- Enterprise units EUB and EUC.
+- Enterprise units EUB and EUC

-At site SB, purchase office PB handles the purchase of the oxygen masks from local supplier X. At site SC, purchase office PC handles the purchase of the oxygen masks from local supplier Y.
+At site SB, purchase office PB handles the purchase of the oxygen masks from local supplier X.

+At site SC, purchase office PC handles the purchase of the oxygen masks from local supplier Y.